gve-sw/gve_devnet_maac_webexboarddialer/README.md

 *  webex

 ## Prerequisites
+A valid Webex organization with a registered Webex Board.
+There should also be a reachable phone number destination for the Hunt Group.

 Modify the variables.py script with the following values:

 * Access to a Webex Board (Username and Password).
 Create the base64 Authorization using publicly available tools like https://www.base64encode.org/ and make sure to encode the username and password using this format: username:password then modify the Authorization token like this: "Basic dXNlcm5hbWU6cGFzc3dvcmQ=" - the word Basic is added manually.